julienhvillemur/data-analytics-power-bi-report378/README.md

 To access this project Power BI Destkop must be installed.

 ## Introduction
 This project will explore the use of Power BI to retrieve, transform and analyse sales data.
-The project will make use of robust power BI features in order to clean and modify data to suite our analytical requirements.
+The project will make use of robust power BI features in order to clean and modify data to suit our analytical requirements.

 ## Features

 ## Usage
 The first page of the Power BI report contains the executive summary.
-The summary page provides insights into sales data via visualisations listed in the Data Model section of this file.
+The summary page provides insights into sales data via visualisations listed in the [Data Model section](#Data Model) of this file.
 Use the featured slicer in order to analyse sales data between your required date range.

 ### Data Loading
 The project involves analysis of 4 different sample tables.
 The main fact table within this project is the Orders table, which is retrieved from an Azure SQL database.